Oichkatzelesfrettschen/Avrix/README.md

 # AVR Toolchain Setup

 Run the script below to install the AVR-GCC toolchain on Ubuntu 24.04.
-The script attempts to install the latest cross compiler available by enabling the *ubuntu-toolchain-r/test* PPA and searching for
-\`gcc-<version>-avr\` packages using `apt-cache search`.
-If none are found it falls back to the stock \`gcc-avr\` from the \`universe\` repository.
+The helper first attempts to use the modern packages from `ppa:team-gcc-arm-embedded/avr`.
+When that repository cannot be reached, the script automatically falls back to the stock `gcc-avr` package from the `universe` archive.
 Recent versions of the toolchain are also available from the `team-gcc-arm-embedded` PPA which provides packages such as `gcc-avr-14`.

 ```bash
 sudo ./setup.sh            # installs the newest toolchain it can find